cfpbackup/hmda-combined-documentation/fig_versioned_docs/version-2021/data-specifications.md

 > b.
 Use Code 9999 in the co-applicant field if there are no co-applicants or co-borrowers.

 > c.
-Use Code 7777 if your institution relied on a credit score that is not a number (e.g., a credit score of "Meets Threshold").
+Use Code 7777 if your institution relied on a credit score that is not a number (e.g., a credit score of “Meets Threshold”).
 Code 7777 should not be used if a credit scoring model that produces numeric credit scores returns a result stating that the credit score could not be determined.

 > d.
-Enter "1111" if, pursuant to the 2018 HMDA Rule, your institution is not reporting Credit Score.
+Enter “1111” if, pursuant to the 2018 HMDA Rule, your institution is not reporting Credit Score.

 2. **Name and Version of Credit Scoring Model.** Indicate the name and version of the credit scoring model used to generate the credit score, or scores, relied on in making the credit decision by entering the applicable Code from the following:

 Code 1—Equifax Beacon 5.0